nf-core/funcscan/docs/usage.md

 ## Introduction

-nf-core/funcscan is a pipeline for efficient and parallelised screening of long nucleotide sequences such as contigs for possible natural products sequences.
-It targets antimicrobial peptides, antimicrobial resistance genes, and biosynthetic clusters.
+nf-core/funcscan is a pipeline for efficient and parallelised screening of long nucleotide sequences such as contigs for antimicrobial peptides genes, antimicrobial resistance genes, and biosynthetic gene clusters.

 ## Running the pipeline